joshkel/lua-presentation/notes.md

 ## Application scripting

-Adobe Photoshop Lightroom; ExtraPuTTY fork of the PuTTY SSH client; Lighty and Nginx web servers; MediaWiki, the engine that powers Wikipedia; MySQL Workbench; Nmap network scanner and Wireshark network sniffer; VLC media player
+Adobe Photoshop Lightroom; ExtraPuTTY fork of the PuTTY SSH client; HAProxy (load balancer used by GitHub, StackOverflow, bunches of other guys); Lighty and Nginx web servers; MediaWiki, the engine that powers Wikipedia; MySQL Workbench; Nmap network scanner and Wireshark network sniffer; Redis (one of the most popular key-value stores and NoSQL databases); VLC media player

 Could find a couple dozen more; these are just applications that I recognized or have used

-Darker note - Flame virus that, in 2012, infected Iran and elsewhere in the Middle East, suspected to be created by U.S. and Israeli intelligence agencies, was partially implemented in Lua.
+Darker note - Flame was a virus - maybe more of a cyberweapon or espionage tool - that, in 2012, infected hundreds of computers in Iran and elsewhere in the Middle East, suspected to be created by U.S. and Israeli intelligence agencies, was partially implemented in Lua.

+## Example: CloudFlare

+CloudFlare is a content delivery network.
+You can put them in front of your web site, they'll offer caching, various optimizations, web application firewall, free SSL, denial-of-service protection...
+Bunch of big-name customers.

+Run on Nginx, I would have assumed that they do a lot of heavy C work to get all of those performance-critical network features running, but they've been switching to Lua, because it's a lot easier to work in and still lets them get extremely fast.

 ## Games